 - You have been dismissed because of the transfer, or

-- Your employer has failed to consult you or your union
+- Your employer failed to consult you or your union

 Complain about your pension

-Complaints concerning pensions covered by the Pensions Acts should be referred to the Pensions Authority - see 'Where to complain' below.
-Complaints concerning other pensions should be referred as above.
+Complaints about pensions covered by the Pensions Acts should be referred to the Pensions Authority - see 'Where to complain' below.
+Complaints about other pensions should be referred as above.